waynodiablo/Oystercard/oystercard/03_debugging.md

 ```
 Try running `rspec` from the command line to load and run the contents of this file.
 You should get an error.

-Errors are good.
-They tell us what the problem is and point us towards where we can go to fix it.
-Much of a developer's time is spent reading, researching, and understanding the result of error messages.

-In this challenge, you will dissect a Command Line error message.
+As we discovered last week, errors are good.
+In this challenge, you will dissect another Command Line error message.

 ## Learning Objectives covered
 - Use a stack trace to debug an error.